Indiana High School Athletic Association: Athletic Conferences

-In the regular season, most of the member-schools' sports activities are governed by one, sometimes two or even three of Indiana's 51 athletic conferences.
-Some conferences only offer one sport while the school participates in a primary conference for all other sports.
-Other schools maintain independence in certain sports, like football or basketball.
+In the regular season, most of the member-schools' sports activities are governed by Indiana's high school athletic conferences.
+Some conferences only offer select sports, while others include all.
+Some schools maintain independence in certain sports, electing not to compete in a conference.

 Some smaller sports are governed by other organizations in Indiana.
-For example, boys' ice hockey is under the auspices of the Indiana State High School Hockey Association (ISHSHA).
-High school hockey in Indiana is concentrated in the northern portion of the state, around Indianapolis, plus a few other areas, such as Columbus and Evansville.
+For example, boys' ice hockey, which has fewer participating teams than other sports statewide, is under the auspices of the Indiana State High School Hockey Association (ISHSHA).